SerenaFeng/SerenaFeng.github.io/_posts/2020-03-26-kube-proxy-in-iptables-mode.md

 # Further inspect:

-1. ClusterIP with external ip
+1. ClusterIP with external ip(physdev module of iptables deep dive)

 # References
 ip a